tmarrs/json-at-work-examples/chapter-2/Web-Project-Setup.md

 cd speakers-web-1
 ```

+Note: You'll follow the same steps for the `speakers-web-2` and`speakers-web-3` projects.

 ### Create the Project
 Now, create your Yeoman project.
 Choose Bootstrap and leave out Sass and Modernizr.